The general assault against the Castle of Eger on Saint Michael’s Day, 1552

 When the attack was launched on Saint Michael’s Day, the Ottomans trusted their superior numbers and there was a particularly fierce fight all along the walls.
 A powerful assault hit the Bolyki Bastion where two officers, Zoltay István and Bornemissza Gergely were in charge of the defense.
 They successfully repelled the attack.

 The most perilous assault came from the western side, at the Ókaputorony (Old-Gate Tower).
 It was Pethő Gáspár who led the defenders there but he was shot on his leg and he had to be carried away.
 The enemy concentrated their assaults on the section of the wall between the Bebek Bastion and the Ókaputorony (Old-Gate Tower).
 It was defended by Bornemissza Gergely.
 The Ottoman miners exploded the gate of the castle and pulled down the wooden wall that was built behind it.
 The Ottoman infantry could rush through the breach in numbers.
 The Janissaries took up strong positions in the tower that stood over the Ó-Gate.
 They could shot the defenders very effectively from there, killing many.

-In this dangerous situation, Captain Dobó István was on the Szentély Bastion (Shrine Bastion)and he had all his largest cannons turned towards the enemy-held gate and tower where the fighting was still fiercely going on.
-The volley of his cannons destroyed their targets and the section was taken back.
-Finally, they were able to repel the first general attack in bloody combat, and chased the attackers away, sallying out from the castle until the enemy’s trenches.
+In this dangerous situation, Captain Dobó István was on the Szentély Bastion (Shrine Bastion) and he had all his largest cannons turned towards the enemy-held gate and tower where the fighting was still fiercely going on.
+The volley of his cannons destroyed their targets, killing friend and foe alike.
+The tower went down, and shortly after this, the section was taken back.
+Finally, they were able to repel the first general attack in bloody close combat, and chased the attackers away, sallying out from the castle until the enemy’s trenches.